DanZylkowski/Merging-NFL-Draft-NFL-Combine-and-NFL-Fantasy-stats/README.md

 After wrangling and cleaning the data sources, each will be loaded into Tables into a SQLLite database using the Python SQLAlchemy library.
 The Tables will then be joined in pairs in SQL and loaded back into Python dataframes.

-Finally, visualizations will be created to explore relationships between varaibles in the merged data,
+Finally, several visualizations will be created to explore the relationships between varaibles in the merged data.